cekvenich2/cekvenich/docs/README.md

 # Vic Cekvenich

-'I code and manage people smarter than me'.
-Remote preferred. <br />
+'I code and manage people smarter than me'. <br />

 Seasoned technology leader with experience in remote development, team building, innovation, back end and front end development.
 I love coding and this is an influence on the team.